 The Nose Creek Area Structure Plan

-In June 2024, the City of Calgary’s Local Area Planning Team began the process of creating a revised Area Structure Plan (ASP) for the lands currently known as the “Nose Creek Lands.”
+In June 2024, The City of Calgary’s Local Area Planning Team began the process of creating a new Area Structure Plan (ASP) for the lands currently known as the “Nose Creek Lands.”

 ABOUT THE PROJECT

-The Nose Creek Area Structure Plan (ASP) Review will provide for the local area planning of 679 hectares (1,678 acres) in Calgary's northeast.
+A new Nose Creek Area Structure Plan (ASP) will provide for the local area planning of 675 hectares (1,668 acres) in Calgary's northeast.
 This policy document will provide the vision, goals and core principles that will shape the future stages of development.
 It will guide land use patterns, transportation and utility networks and implement the broad planning objectives of the Municipal Development Plan, Calgary Transportation Plan and other relevant regional and city-wide policies and strategies.

 This process will include the scoping and review of numerous technical reports and analysis evaluating everything from population and employment forecasts to archeology and biophysical inventory.
 It will identify lands of environmental significance and demonstrate through the location of pathways, parks and streets how its future residents and employees will be able to move, relax and play.